patchew-project/qemu/docs/interop/vhost-user.rst

   Sets the GPU protocol socket file descriptor, which is passed as ancillary data.
 The GPU protocol is used to inform the master of rendering state and updates.
 See vhost-user-gpu.rst for details.

+``VHOST_USER_GET_MAX_MEM_SLOTS``
+  :id: 34
+  :equivalent ioctl: N/A
+  :slave payload: u64

+  When the VHOST_USER_PROTOCOL_F_CONFIGURE_SLOTS protocol feature has been successfully negotiated, this message is submitted by master to the slave.
+The slave should return the message with a u64 payload containing the maximum number of memory slots for QEMU to expose to the guest.
+This message is not supported with postcopy migration or if the VHOST_USER_PROTOCOL_F_REPLY_ACK feature has also been negotiated.

+``VHOST_USER_ADD_MEM_REG``
+  :id: 35
+  :equivalent ioctl: N/A
+  :slave payload: memory region

+  When the VHOST_USER_PROTOCOL_F_CONFIGURE_SLOTS protocol feature has been successfully negotiated, this message is submitted by master to the slave.
+  The message payload contains a memory region descriptor struct, describing a region of guest memory which the slave device must map in.
+When the VHOST_USER_PROTOCOL_F_CONFIGURE_SLOTS protocol feature has been successfully negotiated, along with the VHOST_USER_REM_MEM_REG message, this message is used to set and update the memory tables of the slave device.
+This message is not supported with postcopy migration or if the VHOST_USER_PROTOCOL_F_REPLY_ACK feature has also been negotiated.

+``VHOST_USER_REM_MEM_REG``
+  :id: 36
+  :equivalent ioctl: N/A
+  :slave payload: memory region

+  When the VHOST_USER_PROTOCOL_F_CONFIGURE_SLOTS protocol feature has been successfully negotiated, this message is submitted by master to the slave.
+  The message payload contains a memory region descriptor struct, describing a region of guest memory which the slave device must unmap.
+When the VHOST_USER_PROTOCOL_F_CONFIGURE_SLOTS protocol feature has been successfully negotiated, along with the VHOST_USER_ADD_MEM_REG message, this message is used to set and update the memory tables of the slave device.
+This message is not supported with postcopy migration or if the VHOST_USER_PROTOCOL_F_REPLY_ACK feature has also been negotiated.

 Slave message types
 -------------------